luxyoga/vgcpokemonstats/README.md

 This project connects a personal interest—competitive Pokémon—with practical data engineering:

-- Built a real ETL pipeline in Python
+- Built a real ETL pipeline with Python & SQL
 - Automated ingestion with GitHub Actions
 - Modeled and queried data efficiently in DuckDB
 - Delivered insights through a Streamlit dashboard

-It demonstrates the full lifecycle: **ingest → transform → store → analyze → visualize**.
+It demonstrates the full lifecycle: **Ingest → Transform → Store → Analyze → Visualize**.

 ## Acknowledgments